Li Bingbing: Social activities

 Li Bingbing has established L.O.V.E, a charitable organization dedicated to the promotion of a positive, environmentally responsible lifestyle.
 She is also one of the founders of the two-year One Million-Tree Forest project, launched in efforts to change the climate environment and help local residents of Gansu Province, Southwest China, to increase their incomes.
 Her commitment to green and charitable causes has earned her the recognition as "the most influential global ambassador" from World Wildlife Fund.

-On 24 July 2013, it was reported that Li has a godfather named Wang Lin, a qigong practitioner who claims to be able to conjure up snakes from thin air, cure disease, and retrieve an incinerated banknote intact from an orange.
-The Beijing News reported that Li Xue, Li's agent, responded that Li went to visit Wang Lin to ask him to cure her mother of her disease.
-As for the effectiveness of the cure, the agent refused to disclose any more information.
+On July 24, 2013, it was reported that Li has a godfather Wang Lin, a qigong and psi practitioner.
+Li went to visit Wang for help to cure her mother of her disease.

 She is a member of China Zhi Gong Party.